xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-extension.md

 3. Leave the **X11 DISPLAY** field blank.

 4. Configure **Xvfb-run** following Ubuntu Manuals on [Xenial xvfb-run](http://manpages.ubuntu.com/manpages/xenial/man1/xvfb-run.1.html).
-The function still works if you only change the resolution 1024x768x24 and leave other options as-is.
+The function still works if you only change the resolution to 1024x768x24 and leave other options as-is.

 5. After everything is set up, click the **Queue** button to build.